1j01/delayed-casualty/IDEAS.md

 If the match is a draw,
 there can be a sudden death final standoff/JUMPoff more like it HEH, with the jumping and the slice-a-dicing and not so much of the blocking.

+* Maybe you should be able to hold down block beforehand rather than timing it, in which case maybe the advantage should be just the perfect timing (or with a smaller bonus);
+	this could count as a separate thing you could do that's less effective but more reliable

+* Maybe the timing for blocking could be based on when the other player attacks?

+* Should the players' facing directions matter at all?
+  It would increase complexity as with anything, but it's already complex, and maybe it should at least be a draw breaker.

 ## Characters